 Board Certified Houston DWI Attorney Specialist

 Enjoying alcoholic beverages is one of life's great pleasures.
 Drinking alcohol traces back through the Bible, and throughout our rich American history.
 On December 5, 1933, Americans were granted the “constitutional right to drink” when prohibition was repealed by the ratification of the 21st Amendment to the U.S. Constitution.
 Drinking responsibly with friends, family and colleagues is to be expected, and thoroughly enjoyed.
 As with any right, the right to drink alcohol comes with responsibility.
-But even if a person drinks responsibly, a sober person can easily be wrongly arrested for driving while intoxicated (DWI).
-A DWI arrest can be the start of a long nightmare with a devastating personal and professional impact.
+But even if a person drinks responsibly, a sober person can easily be wrongly arrested for driving while intoxicated (DWI) in Texas.
+A DWI arrest can be the start of a long nightmare with devastating personal and professional consequences.

-Law enforcement have ramped up DWI enforcement patrols with DWI task forces to keep roadways safe.
+Law enforcement have increased DWI enforcement patrols with DWI task forces to keep roadways safe.
 Knowing the rules of the road can help you avoid being wrongfully arrested for DWI.
 DWI is a serious crime, and penalties range from a misdemeanor to a felony and result in hefty fines, suspended licenses, license renewal surcharges, ignition interlock devices placed in your vehicle, and even jail time.

 Knowing what it means to “drive while intoxicated” is important.
 In Texas, intoxication is legally defined as “not having the normal use of your mental or physical faculties” due to alcohol or medication, or having a breath or blood alcohol concentration above 0.08%.
 All drivers need to know that driving after drinking responsibly is not illegal, but many innocent – and sober – drivers get caught up in the net of increased DWI enforcement.
 A DWI arrest is based solely on the subjective opinion of the arresting officer.
 Just because someone is arrested for DWI does not mean someone was intoxicated, or even guilty of DWI.

 If I am stopped, what should I do?